crisdosaygo/o0101/README.md

 <p align=center>
   I've enjoyed programming since I was 10, now it's 2021!
 <p align=center>
-  I have an amateur attitude toward (programming && coding && developing && engineering && computer sciencing)--in the true sense of that word *amateur*: a love.
+  I have an amateur attitude toward (programming && coding && developing && engineering && computer sciencing)--in the true sense of that word <i>amateur</i>: a love.
 Of those things.
 <p align=center>
   On this GitHub you'll see the open-source I've done since 2017.
 <p align=center>